Naidu finds fault with EVM for fear of losing: YSRCP

 Opposition parties to approach SC again over VVPATs, say poll process lacks transparency

-Questioning the transfer of several officials ahead of voting, Naidualleged the election body "failed to live up to the spirit of constitutional duty" during elections in Andhra Pradesh, which was "dangerous" for the future of democracy in the country.
+Questioning the transfer of several officials ahead of voting, Naidu alleged the election body "failed to live up to the spirit of constitutional duty" during elections in Andhra Pradesh, which was "dangerous" for the future of democracy in the country.

-The TDP chief also demanded that the EC return to the ballot paper system.
+The Telugu Desam Party (TDP) chief also demanded that the EC return to the ballot paper system.